Steven Stamkos Bio

 NHL Highlights

-Internationally, Stamkos has represented Canada, winning a gold medal at the 2008 World Junior Ice Hockey Championships and the 2016 World Cup of Hockey.
-He has also been recognized for his leadership and sportsmanship throughout his career.
+Internationally, Stamkos won a gold medal with Canada at the 2008 World Junior Ice Hockey Championships and the 2016 World Cup of Hockey.
+He recorded seven goals and 11 points at the 2009 IIHF World Championship, reaching the final against Russia, and later notched seven goals at the 2013 World Championship.

 Steven Stamkos Family